-In addition to the academic and vocational aspects of the 6th Form curriculum, we give students the skills needed for independence through our ‘Preparing for Adulthood’ programme:
+In addition to the academic and vocational aspects of the curriculum, we will give students the skills needed for independence through our ‘Preparing for Adulthood’ programme:

 Our Preparing for Adulthood programme is at the centre of everything we do.
 The aim is to equip our students with the essential tools and skills they need to lead a fulfilling adult life.
-We work closely with local agencies and professionals to ensure that our students receive the best information and guidance, allowing them to make well-informed and realistic decisions about their future.
+We work closely with other local agencies and professionals to ensure that our students receive the best information and guidance to allow them to make well informed and realistic decisions about their future.

-Educating our young people how to take responsibility for, and manage, their own health and safety needs.
-Students are taught how to manage their own health effectively and made aware of the importance of relationships, choice & consent and staying safe.
+Educating our young people how to take responsibility for and manage their own health and safety needs.
+They are taught how to manage their own health effectively and made aware of the importance of relationships, choice & consent and staying safe.

-Developing a wide range of knowledge and skills that enable our young people to go on and live as independently as possible, from being safe in the home to managing finances, to understanding different types of living arrangements and decision making.
-The Ashley Ipad is a fully-furnished flat in Runcorn where students take part in very practical activities designed to prepare them for managing their own home.
+Developing a wide range of knowledge and skills that will enable our young people to go on and live as independently as possible, from being safe in the home to managing finances to understanding different types of living arrangements and decision making.

 Friends, Relationships & Community